 Salemtowne Women’s Golf Association: This women’s club was organized in 1969 to provide a solid golf program and social activities.
 Members pay yearly dues and volunteers from the membership organize various activities that are offered.
 The regular season extends from the first Wednesday in April to the end of October, with winter activities in February and March.
 Read More

 Salemtowne Quilters: The Quilters meet in the Stitch Niche room every Thursday from 9 a.m. to 3 p.m.
 (You can drop in to learn about quilting any time during the day.)
-The Quilters send out a big “Thank You” to all who have donated fabric and purchases for the Quilters charitable work.
 The quilters can frequently be found working in the Stitch Niche room throughout the week completing a project.
 They create and donate several hundred quilts a year to many non-profit organizations and Salem Hospital.
 Look in the window for a current count of donated quilts.
 They also make and donate quilts to Fundraising Events in Salemtowne in support of the community.
-They participate in the September community sale by selling “all things sewing”, non quilting fabrics, threads, patterns, batting, tools, etc. The items are generally donated by Salemtowne Residents who have decided to relinquish their abundance of supplies for one reason or another.

-Soup & Bean Bag: This popular monthly event is open to all residents.
-A signup sheet is posted on the bulletin board outside the SCA Office.
+Soup & Bean Bag: This popular monthly held on the second Wednesday of each month at 5:oo p.m. is open to all residents.
+A simple meal is served and the games begin afterwards.
 Bean Bag is a game in which players take turns throwing weighted bags at a raised platform with a hole in the far end.
-A bag in the hole scores 3 points, while one on the board scores 1.
-Soup & Bean Bag is held on the second Wednesday of the month at 5:oo p.m.
-A simple meal is served, bring your own beverage and place setting, and the games begin afterwards.
-Volunteers take turns hosting the dinner rotating through the year.
-Other volunteers coordinate the play.
 The cost is $5.00 for the meal + $1.00 for the game (prize money).
+Read More

 Women’s Club: The Club offers a great place to make new friends and find opportunities to be of service to our neighbors.
 The Women’s Club strives to provide eclectic programs that will attract women and men.
 Each meeting is usually followed by an interesting and entertaining program and light refreshments.
 In addition, the Salemtowne Women’s Club sponsors a variety of local community programs and an occasional fundraiser to help defray monthly expenses.
 All residents are invited to join in the planning and organizing of the activities, and all are invited to attend the programs and support the fundraising projects for local communities.